 top of page

-In 2007, using his non-dominant left hand for sketching and painting, Rod finished his first painting after twenty-five years--a composition entitled, “Smiles.”
+In 2007, using his non-dominant left hand for sketching and painting, Rod finished his first painting after ten years--a composition entitled, “Smiles.”
 The painting and subsequent works are emblematic of the brightness, hopefulness and wellness that is Rod Johnson today.

 Roderic Johnson, Artist